 Double Sidenote; I gave this defendant some grief when we went back to his holding cell.
 He was still up for a probation violation, but he would get out of jail soon.
 I gave him the whole ‘take this opportunity to change’ speech.
 He thumped his chest and lifted up his shirt, showing me his rockers (stomach tattoo, usually a motto) “Can’t change this”.
 Sometimes in life an opportunity presents itself and it must be exploited.
 His suit and tie lawyer lifted up his own shirt, thumped his own rockers (way less common back then) and said “Sure you can.”
 The look on his face, priceless.

 I could keep going but I think I might use this topic for at least one more future post.
+Maybe TWO.
 At the end of the day, Law school is very expensive, but at least you get pretty good war stories from the work involved.